MAnalytics/mywebTemplate/content/project/internal-project2/index.md

 To the credit of some computer/geospatial scientists, some successes have been achieved in the area geographical modelling through computer simulation approach.
 However, many of these simulations are super-specific and might not be 'customisable' for other purposes.

 In this section, I introduce a *dynamic microsimulation framework* for simulating crime patterns.
-This framework is aimed to be adjustable for generating different types of dynamisms in offenders behaviours, giving rise to all kinds of crime distributions in space-time.
+This framework is aimed to be 'customisable' for generating different types of dynamisms in offenders behaviours, giving rise to all kinds of crime distributions in space-time.